307 Pacific Ave.

-The branches already established were becoming insufficient to meet the requirements of the public.
-Smaller branches were needed.
+The branches already established at that time were becoming insufficient to meet the requirements of the public.
+Smaller branches were needed in order to expand the Library’s locations to more parts of the city.
 The Lafayette Branch initially was a group of rented rooms that stored up to 8,200 books on its shelves.

-Located in what used to be the heart of Jersey City still known as “The Junction,” the Lafayette Branch Library has been situated at 307 Pacific Avenue, near Communipaw Avenue, since the branch’s opening on November 13, 1924.
+Located in a neighborhood that at the time was the heart of Jersey City – the area is still known as “The Junction” – the Lafayette Branch Library has been situated at 307 Pacific Avenue, near Communipaw Avenue, since the branch’s opening on November 13, 1924.

-In The Jersey Observer, dated November 14, 1924, the new branch included “a circulation department for adults with a large collection of books of all kinds, and a children’s department with a carefully selected collection of books for young people….well-equipped reference department and a reading room…”
+The Jersey Observer of November 14, 1924 reported that the new branch included “a circulation department for adults with a large collection of books of all kinds, and a children’s department with a carefully selected collection of books for young people, [a] well-equipped reference department and a reading room.”

-Interesting to note, The Observer reported that “[f]iction, however, is not the most important part of the collection.
+The Observer noted that “[f]iction, however, is not the most important part of the collection.
 Books of history, biography and travel, and works on science and art may be found in generous measure on the shelves of the new library.”

-Current borrowers of library books at the Lafayette Branch tend to read fiction, as book acquisitions indicate.
+On the other hand, circulation statistics show that current borrowers of library books at the Lafayette Branch tend to read mostly fiction.